The Pentagon, grateful for «the support of our international partners»

 You might also like...

-THE ANDALUSIAN HIGH COURT OF JUSTICE (TSJA) SUPPORTS LOUIS BERGER IN DECLARING THREE TERMINATIONS AS LAWFUL AND DUE TO OBJECTIVE REASONS
+THE ANDALUSIAN HIGH COURT OF JUSTICE (TSJA) SUPPORTS VERSAR IN DECLARING THREE TERMINATIONS AS LAWFUL AND DUE TO OBJECTIVE REASONS

 Three new rulings of the Labor Circuit of the Andalusian High Court of Justice from June 8th and 10th find that the terminations were lawful and due to organizational and production causes, while dismissing appeals from workers which sought to decla…